openlowcode/Open-Lowcode/README.md

 # Open-Lowcode
 **Lowcode framework for enterprises**

-Open Lowcode allows organizations develop quickly specific applications, and scale them with a minomum budget.
+Open Lowcode allows organizations develop quickly specific applications, and scale them with a minimum budget.

 published by [Open Lowcode SAS](https://openlowcode.com).
 For a quick intro, head for the [10 minutes tutorial](https://openlowcode.com/10-minutes-open-lowcode-tutorial/).
 To understand design decisions, head for the [Open Lowcode design decisions](https://openlowcode.com/open-lowcode-design-decisions/).